 From the coast to the hills, epic adventures to island getaways, South Australia is packed with unique long weekend escapes to suit every kind of traveller.
+Here we round up seven of the best weekend getaways in South Australia to inspire your next adventure.

 For family: Victor Harbor